-Tarini Ahuja (b.1990, India) was born and raised in New Delhi, India.
-She pursued her undergraduate studies at Lasalle College of the Arts in Singapore and graduated with a B.A.
-(Honors) in Fine Arts from Goldsmith’s, University of London in 2013.
+Tarini Ahuja is a visual artist based in New Delhi, India.
+She pursued her undergraduate studies at Lasalle College of the Arts in Singapore and graduated with a B.A (Hons) in Fine Arts from Goldsmith’s, University of London in 2013.
+She has exhibited her work globally, in shows in Singapore, London, India and Seoul.
+Tarini’s works are featured in the collections of DBS Bank (Singapore), One Farrer Hotel (Singapore), Reliance Industries (India) as well as several private collectors in India, Singapore, USA, UK, and Canada.

 Education